 The key image in this painting was given to me in a dream, which I had one hot sleepless night in 1990 while staying on Malta.

-Back in Toronto, I began sketching that oneiric image onto a prepared wooden panel, but it soon fell under the influence of a myth I was reading at the time: Christ’s ‘Harrowing of Hell’.
+Back in Toronto, I began sketching the image onto a prepared wooden panel.
+But the drawing soon fell under the influence of a myth I was reading at the time: Christ's 'Harrowing of Hell'.

-This myth appears in the apocryphal Gospel of Nicodemus, and explains how Christ, during the three days and nights between his death and resurrection, descended into Hades to free the souls who were trapped there.
-In traditional depictions of The Harrowing of Hell, everyone from Adam and Eve to John the Baptist are liberated by Christ, but the ‘pagan’ gods of elder mythologies.
+This myth appears in the apocryphal Gospel of Nicodemus, and explains how Christ, during the three nights between his death and resurrection, descended into Hades to free the souls who were trapped there.
+In traditional depictions of The Harrowing of Hell, everyone from Adam and Eve to John the Baptist are liberated by Christ from the Hell-mouth.

-This painting was carried with me in my wanderings through Europe.
-Each time a new experience transpired in my life, a new figure uprose from the depths of Hell.
+I carried this painting with me in my wanderings through Europe.
+Each time a new experience transpired in my life, a new figure appeared in the swirling clouds below Christ.

-This iconography included the Hindu Goddess Kali (left), who wields in her four hands the instruments of her cruelty and compassion.
-And Quetzlcoatl (right), the Mayan God who dies and arises from the open mouth of the plumed serpent.
+The painting's iconography includes the Hindu Goddess Kali (left) who wields in her four hands the instruments of her cruelty and compassion.
+And Quetzlcoatl (right), the Mayan God who dies and rises from the open mouth of the plumed serpent.

-Meanwhile, above them in the chapel’s architecture is the ram-headed scarabaeus of ancient Egypt upholding the solar disc.
+Meanwhile, in the chapel's architecture is the ram-headed scarabaeus of ancient Egypt upholding the solar disc.
 The scarab symbolizes the rising sun while the ram symbolizes the setting sun.
 This image combines them both, as the eternally-rising-and-setting sun ~ a symbol of death and rebirth.
-As I eventually realized, all of the Gods and Goddesses in this painting strive upwards towards the solar disc because they are all – like Christ – Deities of death and rebirth.
+As I eventually realized, all of the gods and goddesses in this painting strive upwards towards the solar disc because all of them - including Christ - are deities of death and rebirth.

 The complex iconography in this painting caused me to delve deeper into the ways different cultural symbols may be combined in a work of art.
-The result was a startling discovery: I learned the more ancient manner of symbolic thinking.
-The Gods and Goddesses of different traditions are not merely empty images, but life-altering symbols which may be experienced and understood once we engage them with our own lives.
+I realized that the gods and goddesses of other cultures are not empty images, but life-altering symbols which may be fully experienced, once we engage them with our own lives.
 They become symbols of our own soul, and their myths offer us new pathways for the eternal soul journey...